Cannabis and religion: Baháʼí Faith

 In the Baháʼí Faith, use of alcohol and other drugs for intoxication, as opposed to medical prescription, is prohibited (see Baháʼí laws).
 But Baháʼí practice is such laws should be applied with "tact and wisdom".
-The use of tobacco is an individual decision, it is yet strongly frowned on but not explicitly forbidden.
+The use of tobacco is an individual decision; it is yet strongly frowned on but not explicitly forbidden.
 Baháʼí authorities have spoken against intoxicant drugs since the earliest stages of the religion, with ‘Abdu’l-Bahá writing:

+Regarding marijuana specifically, The Universal House of Justice directs the reader to consider the above passage penned by ‘Abdu’l-Bahá and enjoins the following:

+Later, the Universal House of Justice made allowance for the use of medicinal marijuana specifically as prescribed by a medical doctor.
+This allowance is made strictly subject to the laws of governing bodies and medical expertise: